apribadi/prospero-challenge-renderer/README.md

 To run, do `make` and `./pcr`.
-If your computer has both "performance" and "efficiency" cores, then you can instead try running `OMP_NUM_THREADS=$N ./pcr` for an appropriate value of `N` to only make use of the high performance cores.
+If your computer has both "performance" and "efficiency" cores, then you can instead try running `OMP_NUM_THREADS=$N ./pcr` with an appropriate value of `N` to make use of only the high performance cores.

 The code and build rules are platform specific and will essentially only work on an Apple Mac with an M-series CPU.
 Also, you'll need to have LLVM installed